Jtiv/Traxlotl/docs/README.md

 ----

 This page takes random quotes from a donald trump api, and overlays them on a picture of an axolotl.
-What results is words that match a face.